 NCMN Central Facility for Materials Preparation

 NCMN operates and coordinates Seven Central Facilities that are open to all UNL researchers as well as external (private sector) researchers.
 The Central Facility for Materials Preparation is one of these facilities.
-To learna more about our facility, please go to our About Facility web page.Sputtering Systems:
+To learn more about our facility, please go to our Research web page.Sputtering Systems:

 Two sputtering systems have been established to fabricate a variety of thin films, especially the nanostructured films including overlayers, multilayers, granular solids, clusters, etc.